Uralstech/uralstech.github.io/_posts/2024-05-10-ezrSquared-Development-Update.md

 Uhhhhh...
 Well...
 Stuff?
 So, I first wanted to make some last-last-last-microsecond changes, yeah?
 Then, I wanted to make *many* last-last-last-microsecond changes.

 Well, then I finished the changes.
 I thought I'll just try, uuuh, you know, using ezr² for some time?
 And...
 Let's just say...
-I found a a few huge, fat bugs.
+I found a few huge, fat bugs.

 The `skip` and `stop` statements returned null when used in a loop!
 Like, C# null, not `nothing`.
 So, I fixed that.
 Then I found out they do the same when you use them *outside* a loop.
 So I've fixed that.
 THEN, I found having empty `return` statements in single-line functions also did the same!
 Soooooooooooooooooooooooo, I fixed that.